-Though it's been available in Asia since 2014, Madonna's skincare line, MDNA Skin, officially launched in the U.S. yesterday, and to say that it's been a long time coming would be an understatement.
+Though it's been available in Asia since 2014, Madonna's skincare line, MDNA Skin, has officially launched in the U.S., and to say that it's been a long time coming would be an understatement.
 Just like her commitment to her music, unapologetic self-expression, and passion for giving back, MDNA Skin has been a true labor of love.
 "I've been working on it for seven years.
 Nothing has come easy, and I did reject a lot of things and drove everyone mad and continue to do so, but I want to be really proud of what I put out there because it's an extension of me.
 This isn't a vanity project.
 Even though it's connected to vanity.
 But that's one of life's paradoxes."

 Embrace Life's Not-So-Beautiful Circumstances

 It's no secret that life isn't always rainbows and cupcakes.
 Madonna's take?
 Learn to embrace the less pleasant experiences in order to discover the beauty that manifests at a deeper level—because there's a surplus.
 Though the topic of skincare could easily be disregarded as superficial and, quite literally, skin deep, for Madonna, it really comes full circle and simultaneously connects to the innate sense of goodness we seek not only in others but in ourselves as well.